 Grind the garlic cloves, green chillies, ginger, turmeric, tamarind and about 2 handfuls of fresh, green coriander leaves into a fine paste.
 Marinate the cleaned chicken pieces in this green masala paste for at least half an hour.

 In a large, heavy-bottomed pan, fry the three small onions, chopped fine, in 3-4 tablespoons of vegetable oil until brown.
 Add the chopped tomato and fry till it loses all its moisture and leaves oil.
 Add salt to taste, the marinated chicken and 1/2 a cup of water.
 Cover the pan and boil the chicken for fifteen minutes.

 Add the coconut paste and the spice powder to the chicken and cook, covered, until the chicken pieces are tender.
-At this point, you might need to add in another handful of coriander leaves (ground to a paste) to give the Xacuti its distinctive greenish-brown colour.
+At this point, you might need to add another handful of coriander leaves (ground to a paste) to give the Chicken Xacuti its distinctive greenish-brown colour.
 Boil the curry once, having added the extra coriander paste, take the pan off the heat, cover it and let the curry rest for at least half an hour.
-Serve the Xacuti with warm steamed rice or Goan Pão (Bread).
+Serve the Chicken Xacuti with warm steamed rice or Goan Pão (Bread).

 Recipe Note: We’ve used Nutmeg and Mace powders in our curry, instead of the whole spices, since we’ve not been able to source them locally.

 Story Notes: Our stories, set in the early 1900s, are entirely fictional & inspired by childhood tales, local legends and books.